 During a medical legal evaluation, there is generally no expectation of a normal physician-patient relationship.
-This means that anything you tell the doctor is not privileged or protected in any way.
+This means that what you tell the doctor is not privileged or protected in any way.
 Your statements to the doctor could even be used against you in your workers’ compensation case.
 The same goes for observations the doctor makes.
 For example, if the doctor sees you walking normally from your car to the office, but then sees you grimacing with pain and favoring one leg in the office, he or she will make a note of that.
-You can bet that this inconsistency will show up in the doctor’s report, and the judge or hearing officer will take this into account when assessing your credibility.
+You can bet that this inconsistency will show up in the doctor’s report, and the judge will take this into account when assessing your credibility.
 Be truthful and do not exaggerate.
-Make to tell the doctor about any prior accidents or injuries, especially those involving the same parts of the body.
+Make sure to tell the doctor about any prior accidents or injuries, especially those involving the same parts of the body.
 In some cases the insurance company will be filming you during the course of the day (sub rosa investigation).
 This video will likely not be used in the case until they see if you make truthful statement about your abilities to the doctor and during your deposition (see deposition FAQ and Youtube video).
 Making false statement and withholding relevant information could be considered insurance fraud.

 You should ask questions about your condition and any potential treatment options that might help.
 You should provide any information you feel is helpful to the doctor in learning about the history and injury.
 If the doctor will be giving you a permanent impairment rating, you should ask how the doctor calculates the rating.
 You should also be sure to tell your doctor about any areas of your body that are still in pain and about any activities that you still have difficulty performing.
 Once your physical examination is done, the doctor will write a report and send it to all parties.
-We will send you a copy copy of this report upon receipt.
+Your attorney should send you a copy copy of this report upon receipt.
 Read it carefully so that you can point out any factual mistakes in your treatment or medical history.
 Keep track of how long the evaluation lasts.
 Does the report reflect the accurate amount of time you spent with the doctor?
 Keep in mind that doctors are going to make mistakes, and sometimes will make a lot of mistakes when it comes to the history of the injury and your lifetime of treatment.
 Not all mistakes are relevant to your case and are worth delaying the case to fix.
 It is important that you consult with your attorney, who will be able to tell you the next steps.
 Often the case will be ready to make a settlement demand after a medical legal report, but just as often, there is a lot more to be done.